hannah-schurman/pneumonia-image-classification/README.md

 4. Finally we used augmentation, using ImageDataGenerator and tweaking shear_range, zoom_range, and horizontal_flip.
 This model resulted in the hgihest accuracy, lowest loss, and no overfitting.

 # Final Evaluation
-Final model evaluation resulted in 95% accuracy and a loss score of 0.1
+Final model evaluation resulted in 95% accuracy and a loss score of 0.1 <br>
 <img src="images/acc_loss_graphs.png" />
 <img src="images/confusion_matrix.png" />